sablier-labs/docs/docs/concepts/16-glossary.md

 ### Distribution Model

-A distribution model represents the streaming function used to create lockup streams.
+A distribution model represents the function used to create Lockup streams.
 There are three types of models supported by the Lockup protocol:

 1. Linear
 2. Dynamic